-I am a Departmental Lecturer in Security at the Software Engineering Programme at the Department of Computer Science at the University of Oxford.
+I am an Assistant Professor in the School of Computer Science at the University of Nottingham.
+Previously, I was a Departmental Lecturer in Security at the Software Engineering Programme at the Department of Computer Science at the University of Oxford and a Research Fellow at the Nanyang Technological University in Singapore.
 I have a broad range of interests including formal methods, security and trust.
 Just below is a summary of some of my research.
-I teach Network Security and Cloud Security in the Software Engineering Programme, and supervise numerous master students.
-I have one postdoc, Dongxia Wang, on the project “Provably Secure Decisions Based on Potentially Malicious Trust Ratings”.
+I teach Mathematics for Computer Science for first year students.

 In my spare time, I enjoy playing poker, futsal and squash.
 You can always ask me to make (and eat!) a tasty, spicy hotpot.

 University of Nottingham, CS Building, Office B50a

 Trust and security are intertwined concepts.
 When security guarantees are unobtainable, users may be forced to trust others.
 There is an active field of research trying to design mechanisms to avoid trusting the wrong people (trust systems).
 Trust systems themselves, however, are also susceptible to attacks.
 Attacks identified in the literature have subsequently been found performed on existing systems.
 Typical attacks on trust systems manipulate trust scores.
 My primary research interest is where trust and security meet: How secure are you when you trust a certain person, especially given that he may have manipulated you into trusting him?

 Fig. 1.
 Only when sufficiently trusted, will the wolf reveal himself.
 Fig. 2. p is the proportion of attackers, q is the probability that a lie will be identified in hindsight, a determines whether an attacker will actually lie.